Priyallohar/hunger/frontend/README.md

 # Food Delivery App

-Coconut is a full-stack food delivery application built using the MERN (MongoDB, Express, React, Node.js) stack.
-The application allows users to browse a menu, place orders, and make payments seamlessly.
-Additionally, it provides an admin panel to manage products, orders, and other administrative tasks.
+Hunger is a comprehensive food delivery application developed with the MERN stack (MongoDB, Express, React, Node.js).
+The app enables users to browse menus, place orders, and make payments effortlessly.
+It also features an admin panel for managing products, orders, and other administrative functions.

 ## Features